rabbitmq/rabbitmq-website/site/oauth2-examples.md

 The RabbitMQ Management UI can be configured with one of these two login modes:

 * [Service-Provider initiated logon](#service-provider-initiated-logon) - This is the default and traditional OAuth 2.0 logon mode.
-In the RabbitMQ Management UI, click `Click here to logon` to initiate the logon.
-The logon process starts in RabbitMQ, the *Service Provider*.
+When you visit the RabbitMQ Management UI, it shows a button with the label `Click here to logon`.
+When you click, the logon process starts by redirecting you to the configured **Authorization Server**.
-* [Identity-Provider initiated logon](#identity-provider-initiated-logon) - You can use this logon mode for web portals.
-Users can navigate to RabbitMQ with an existing token which is retrieved from the web portal on behalf of the user.
+* [Identity-Provider initiated logon](#identity-provider-initiated-logon) - Contrary to the previous mode, you must first access the RabbitMQ Management's `/login` endpoint with a token.
+If the token is valid, you are allowed to access the Management UI.
+This mode is very convenient for those Web Portals which allow users to access RabbitMQ Management UI with a single click.
+Those Web Portals are responsible for obtaining a token on your behalf and redirecting you to the Management's `/login` endpoint.

 ### <a id="service-provider-initiated-logon" class="anchor" href="#service-provider-initiated-logon">Service-Provider initiated logon</a>